discordjs/guide/guide/popular-topics/errors.md

 Example: `DiscordAPIError: Cannot send an empty message`

-### discord.js Errors
+### discord.js errors

-discord.js Errors are errors that the library itself throws.
+discord.js errors are thrown by the library itself.
 They can usually be easily tracked down using the stack trace and error message.

 Example: `The messages must be an Array, Collection, or number.`

-### JavaScript Errors
+### JavaScript errors

-JavaScript Errors are simple errors which can be thrown by node itself or by discord.js.
+JavaScript errors are thrown by node itself or by discord.js.
 These errors can easily be fixed by looking at the type of error and the stack trace.
 You can find a full list of types [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) And a list of common js errors [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors).

 Example: `ReferenceError: "x" is not defined`

-### WebSocket and Network Errors
+### WebSocket and Network errors

 WebSocket and Network errors are common system errors thrown by Node in response to something wrong with the WebSocket connection.
 Unfortunately, these errors do not have a concrete solution and can be (usually) fixed by getting a better, more stable, and more robust connection. discord.js will automatically try to reconnect to the WebSocket if an error occurs.